Skip to main content

 Through visionary case studies and expert insights, we’ll examine how building services can move beyond efficiency to become intelligent, responsive, and even symbiotic with their environments.

-Bree Trevena PhD, Foresight Leader, Arup
+Dr Bree Trevena, Australasia Foresight Leader, Arup

 Human-Robot Teaming for Building Construction and Maintenance